Marjorieccc/Johnny-Library/README.md

    npm start
    ```

-   The application should now be running locally at `http://localhost:3000`.
+   The application should now be running locally.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>